What is Starry Expanse?

 We released a public demo of the game in late 2012.

-For more information, you can watch the presentations we gave at Mysterium in 2010, 2011, and 2012.
+For more information and pretty scenery, you can watch the presentations we gave at Mysterium.
+The most up-to-date one is the one from 2014, and there’s additional (partially out of date) information in the presentations from 2010, 2011, 2012, and 2013.
 You can also follow us on several social media outlets, though the best source for news is this website.

 Frequently Asked Questions